 Who Authored of Notice 2020-65?

 The principal authors of this notice are attorneys of the Office of Associate Chief Counsel, Employee Plans, Exempt Organizations, and Employment Taxes, with the participation of staff from other offices.
 For further information regarding the guidance under this notice, please call the Notice 2020-65 Hotline at (202) 317-5436 (not a tollfree number).[ii]

 Need more information?
-If we can help you with the deferred payroll tax or if you’re in need of objective tax and family office advice (we never sell investments), please consider contacting GROCO CPAs & Advisors at Info@GROCO.com.
-Or, visit our website at www.GROCO.com to learn more about us.
+We hope you found this article about new guidelines for deferring payroll tax obligations during COVID-19 disaster helpful.
+If you have questions or need expert tax or family office advice that’s refreshingly objective (we never sell investments), please contact us or visit our Family office page or our website at www.GROCO.com.
 Unfortunately, we no longer give advice to other tax professionals gratis.

 To receive our free newsletter, contact us here.

 Subscribe to our YouTube Channel for more updates.

 GROCO, GROCO Tax, GROCO Technology, GROCO Advisory Services, GROCO Consulting Services, GROCO Relationship Services, GROCO Consulting/Advisory Services, GROCO Family Office Wealth, and GROCO Family Office Services.